TwinLizzie/Sylvie-2021/documentation/theory/consciousness.md

 It also helps if your AI has a goals, as well as a meta-goal.
 The goal of every human being is to collect resources, save energy, etc. The meta-goal is to survive and reproduce.
 A humanoid robot AI might perhaps be more altruistic and self-sacrificing, or it could be individualistic and act out of self-preservation just like ourselves.

-### Most of what goes on inside of our minds is just pointless noise
+### Most of what goes on inside of our minds is analog noise

 That's right.
-Most of what goes on in our minds is just.. chaos.
-Some of it just happens to increase our chances of reproducing and surviving.
-And some of it leads to self-sabotage.
+Most of what goes on in our minds is just analog noise.
+And you have to remember that the human mind doesn't always act in its own best interests.
+It only acts upon what it believes will increase your chances of surviving and reproducing in the natural environment.

+But modern life isn't a natural environment, and a lot of the behaviors that used to benefit us in ancient times are now starting to work against our own best interests.
+The human brain is the worst computer you could possibly emulate.

 Once you filter out the noise, it becomes a lot easier to just isolate the elements of human consciousness that are any good, and then simply get rid of the rest.